Alfresco/SearchServices/alfresco-search/doc/architecture/event-trackers/event-based-content-tracker-spike.md

 *ContentTrackerService* starts the indexation process for a `txId` by using current logic (6)

-When reply is sent back to `I-Client`, current Kafka `offset` must be updated in `I-Engine` in order to be prepared for catching up the repository or re-building purposes.
+When reply is sent back to `I-Client`, current Kafka `offset` must be updated in `I-Engine` in order to be prepared for catching up the repository or re-building purposes (14)

 **Consequences**